ScrierOne/Assorted-Adjustments/README.md

 A straight buff.
 The Berserk status effect (which normally makes Minsc uncontrollable) is removed, and the +2 to hit and damage bonus the Berserk status effect would normally grant is made a separate effect of the ability.
 Spellcasting is disabled, as with the Berserker component.

-### Berserk Override Script For Minsc
+### Roleplay-Friendly Berserk Script For Minsc

 In case a fully controllable and in-control Minsc seems out of character, this component gives Minsc an override script (that is, a script that takes precedence over his normal companion AI and works even with companion AI turned off) that simulates the original berserking behavior.
-Upon using the Berserk ability, Minsc will automatically attack the nearest enemy with a melee weapon (switching to one if u).
+Upon using the Berserk ability, Minsc will automatically attack the nearest enemy with a melee weapon, switching to one if using ranged.
 He can be given orders, but he'll shortly ignore them and resume mindlessly attacking the nearest enemy he sees.
 However, he won't attack friendlies, and you have enough control to have him use instant actions - such as chugging a potion - but he won't have the focus for anything that takes time to cast/activate.

 ### Make sleep end upon taking damage